The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 During this time, Puppet is simply chewing CPU cycles (assembling/traversing/something the graph, I’d imagine).

 It seems like run stages are just computationally expensive by nature, and when the number of resources grows over a few hundred we really start to notice the scaling problems.

-#3 Updated by Oliver Hookins about 2 years ago
+#3 Updated by Oliver Hookins almost 3 years ago

 FWIW it actually looks like the problem is at least partially mitigated in 2.7.12 (only version I’ve tested with in 2.7.x):

 $ puppet apply foo.pp warning: Could not retrieve fact fqdn notice: Finished catalog run in 7.52 seconds